Kyle Farmer Player Props: Twins vs. Blue Jays

 Kyle Farmer At The Plate

-- Farmer is hitting .274 with two doubles, three home runs and five walks.
+- Farmer is batting .261 with two doubles, three home runs and six walks.

-- Farmer has had at least one RBI in 36.0% of his games this season (nine of 25), with more than one RBI three times (12.0%).
-He has also accounted for three or more of his team's runs in two contests.
+- Farmer has an RBI in nine of 26 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 48.0% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (12.0%).
+- He has scored a run in 12 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.